SimonL428/SimonLindividualProject/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: graph
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A Graph models a collection of vertices and edges.
+Each vertex can be connected to zero or more other vertices (directed or undirected).

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addVertex(V vertex): this adds a vertex v to this graph
+    - void removeVertext(V vertex): removes vertext v and any edges associated
+    - void addEdge(V from, V to): adds an edge between vertices from and to.
+    - removeEdge (V from, V to): remove an edge between vertices from and to
+    - boolean isAdjacent(V from, V to) : reports whether there is an edge from from to to
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - int vertextCount() : Reports the total number of vertices in this graph.
+    - int edgeCount()
+    Reports the total number of edges in this graph.
+    -List<V> shortestPath(V start, V end)Returns a sequence of vertices forming the shortest path from from to end -Set<V> neighbors(V vertex)
+    Returns all vertices that are directly reachable from the given vertex.
+    -void clear()
+    Removes all vertices (and all edges) from the graph.

   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, adding and removing vertices or edges changes the internal structure of the graph, so it must be mutable.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Possibly, could store edges in adjacency list or adjacency matrix.
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      Probably won't
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, clear could be implemented by calling kernal methods which contain removing vertices and edges

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Music Playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A MusicPlaylist plays a list of songs in order.
+My kernel methods provide the minimum functionality to manage and traverse songs.
+And my secondary methods allow for advanced features like shuffling, sorting, or reordering.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void addSong(String song)
+    Adds a song to the playlist (e.g., at the end).
+    - String removeSong(String song)
+    Removes the specified song (if it exists) and returns it.
+    -String getCurrentSong()
+    Returns the currently selected song
+    - void nextSong()
+    Advances to the next song in the playlist (wrap around if at the end).
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void previousSong()
+    Moves to the previous song in the playlist (wrap around if at the beginning).
+    - void shuffle()
+    Randomly permutes the order of the songs.
+    - void sort(Comparator<String> comparator)
+    Sorts all songs using the provided comparator.
+    - void clear()
+    Removes all songs from the playlist
+    - boolean contains(String song)
+    Reports whether the playlist currently has song.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, since you can add, remove and rearrange songs, the component needs to be mutable.
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Could use arraylist
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Not necessary
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, I can implement previousSong using by munipulating with kernal methods like removeSong or nextSong

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: artificial neuron
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - An Artificial Neuron models a single neuron in a neural network.
+At its simplest, a neuron has: Inputs, weights for each input, a bias term, and an activation function

   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - void setInputs(double[] inputs)
+    Sets the input values for this neuron.- void setWeights(double[] weights)Sets the weight values for this neuron.- double computeOutput()
+    Computes the neuron’s output based on current inputs, weights, bias, and activation function.
+    -double getOutput()
+    Returns the most recently computed output
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - void setBias(double bias)
+    Sets a bias term for the neuron.
+    -double getBias()
+    Returns the current bias.
+    -double train(double[] trainingInputs, double targetOutput)
+    Adjusts this neuron’s weights/bias based on an error calculation (
+    - void randomizeWeights()
+    Randomly initializes the weights
+    -void applyActivation(String activationType)
+    Changes the activation function for this neuron
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes since changing weights and bias inherently changes neuron's state
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - I don't know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - Yes, i can implement train by calling setInputs and computeOutput

 ## Post-Assignment